Blosc/bcolz/README.rst

 Compiling without an installed Blosc library ............................................

-*Warning:* This way of compiling is discouraged for performance reasons.
-See the previous section.

 bcolz also comes with the Blosc sources with it so, assuming that you have a C++ compiler installed, do: